 An insulating panel consists of a core of foam board, which can be clipped to the inside of a window, with the edges sealed against the frame with Velcro or magnetic tape.
 You do not need latches or hinges and the treatment is relatively cheap.
 The panels have R-values (a measure of thermal resistance), typically between 4 and 7.

 There is a wide range of shutters available to help reduce heat loss and gain in a home.
 Exterior shutters can be blended in with the architecture.
 They need to be drilled, mounted and hinged, and they often have a mechanical crank attached.
 They work best as shading in the summer; solid models are most effective at this and at reducing heat loss in winter.

-Insulating shutters incorporate a vapour barrier and usually a decorative covering.
+Insulating Window Shutters incorporates a vapour barrier and usually a decorative covering.
 When they are fitted snugly against the frame of a window, an insulating space is created between the window and the shutter.

 Today there is a wider choice of window treatments than ever before, and they’re not merely just for decoration.
 The various shutters, shades, films and blinds on the market offer a whole raft of shading and sunning options, and these not only make a room look delightful but can also have a real impact on energy bills.
 In today’s world of heightened environmental awareness, choosing an energy-efficient window treatment makes sense both for the individual homeowner and for the planet as a whole.